Fooling the Textual Fooler via Randomizing Latent Representations: Background

 In contrast to the empirical methods, certified defenses can provably guarantee model robustness even under sophisticated attackers.
-One popular certified-defense approach is randomized smoothing~\citep{ye-etal-2020-safer,abs-2105-03743-RANMASK}, which constructs a set of stochastic ensembles from the input and leverages their statistical properties to provably guarantee robustness.
-In contrast, Interval Bound Propagation (IBP) methods~\citep{Shi2020RobustnessVF,jia-etal-2019-certified,huang-etal-2019-achieving} utilizes axis-aligned bounds to confine adversarial examples.
+One popular certified-defense approach is randomized smoothing~\citep{ye-etal-2020-safer,abs-2105-03743-RANMASK}, which constructs a set of stochastic ensembles from the input and leverages their statistical properties to provably guarantee robustness. \iclr{Differential Privacy (DP) defenses such as \cite{lecuyer2019certified} are similar to SAFER and RanMASK, achieving certified robustness through the use of DP framework.
+Note that RanMASK and DP-defenses incur high training overhead.} In contrast, Interval Bound Propagation (IBP) methods~\citep{Shi2020RobustnessVF,jia-etal-2019-certified,huang-etal-2019-achieving} utilizes axis-aligned bounds to confine adversarial examples.
 Despite their effectiveness and ability to certify robustness, both approaches rely on access to the synonym sets of potential attacks.
 Randomized-smoothing methods also modify the training phase to reduce the variance of the outputs of the ensemble.
 Due to the ensemble, they incur significant computational overhead in the inference phase.
 In contrast, our defense is lightweight and attack-agnostic, and can better control the variance of the outputs by randomizing the latent representations, instead of via randomization in the input space.
 A summary of the characteristics of \OURS{} and the existing defenses is shown in Table~\ref{tab:property}.